unraid/docs/docs/legacy/FAQ/check-disk-filesystems.md

     BTRFS](#drives-formatted-with-btrfs).
     _But sorry, that section is not really ready yet._

-## Checking and fixing drives in the webGui
+## Checking and fixing drives in the WebGUI

 The instructions here are designed to check and fix the integrity of the file system of a data drive, while maintaining its parity info.